Finite complex reflection arrangements are K(pi,1): The universal cover of

-Combined with Corollary \ref{coroflag}, this proves our main result Theorem \ref{theokapiun} in the irreducible case.
+Combined with Theorem \ref{gar3}, this proves our main result Theorem \ref{theokapiun} in the irreducible case.
 The reducible case follows.

-To prove this theorem, we construct an open covering $\widehat{\CU} = (\widehat{\CU}_b)_{b\in B}$, such that the nerve of $\CU$ is $\Flag(B,S)$ (Proposition \ref{nerve}) and intersections of elements of $\widehat{\CU}$ are either empty or contractible (Proposition \ref{intersections}).
-Under these assumptions, a standard theorem from algebraic topology (\cite[4G.3]{hatcher}) gives the desired result.
+To prove this theorem, we construct an open covering $(\widehat{\CU}_b)_{b\in B}$ such that intersections of $(\widehat{\CU}_b)_{b\in B}$ are either empty or contractible (Proposition \ref{intersections}).
+Under these assumptions, a standard theorem from algebraic topology (\cite[4G.3]{hatcher}) shows that the universal cover is homotopy equivalent to the \emph{nerve} , \ie, the simplicial space determined by non-empty intersections.
+By showing that the nerve is $\gar(B,S)$ (Proposition \ref{nerve}), we obtain the desired result.